jozefizso/UnitWrappers/README.md

 * Wraps classes into other classes with interfaces which are suitable for unit testing.
 * Designed to be used with dependency injection containers.
 * Should be used with mocking libraries and correspondending automocking container extensions in tests.
-* There are frameworks which use CLR implementaion features to fake underlying implementaion of classes.
-These are not available for free on each paltform and it is viable alternative.
+* There are frameworks which use CLR implementaion hooks  to fake underlying implementaion of classes.
+These are not available for free on each paltform, but is viable alternative for wrappers in some cases.
 * When used with container injection then reveals complex object which should be splitter according functional provided.
 * Used at least in one prodcution desktop application.

 ### Design
 * No wraps for POCOs and structs like instance of DateTime, Version.
 But members like `DateTime.Now` are covered.
-* No combined objects (e.g. File, Path, Directory into one like IO or FileSystem object contaning aforemention as properties) in compiled distribution.
+* No combined objects (e.g. `File`, `Path`, `Directory` into one like `IO` or `FileSystem` object contaning aforemention as properties) in compiled distribution (only samples which can be copy pasted).
 * Static and instance members in different classes.
 E.g. `IAssemblySystem` and `IAssembly`.
 * No `Wrap` word in interfaces. `Wrap` word in wrapping classes.
-* Possibility of doing shareable forks via hosted platform.
+* Possibility of doing shareable forks via hosted platform (git).
 * Classes with static members as factories.
 * Automatic coverage report generation.
 * .NET 4.0, .NET 3.5 support (main target is .NET 4.0 and according Mono).